Linear Adversarial Concept Erasure: Optimizing the Relaxed Objective

+In this appendix, we describe the experimental setting for those experiments involving static word representations \cref{sec:embeddings}.
 We conduct experiments on 300-dimensional uncased GloVe vectors.
-Following \citep{ravfogel-etal-2020-null}, to approximate the gender labels for the vocabulary, we project all vectors on the $\overrightarrow{he}-\overrightarrow{she}$ direction, and take the $7,500$ most male-biased and female-biased words.
-Note that unlike \citep{bolukbasi2016man}, we use the $\overrightarrow{he}-\overrightarrow{she}$\ direction only to induce approximate gender labels, but then proceed to measure the bias in various ways, that go beyond neutralizing just the $\overrightarrow{he}-\overrightarrow{she}$ direction.
+Following \citep{ravfogel-etal-2020-null}, to approximate the gender annotation for the vocabulary, we project all vectors on the $\overrightarrow{\word{he}}-\overrightarrow{\word{she}}$ direction, and take the 7,500 most male-biased and female-biased words.\footnote{Note that $\overrightarrow{\word{he}}$ is the static representation for the word \word{he} and $\overrightarrow{\word{she}}$ is the static representation for the word \word{she}.} Note that unlike \citep{bolukbasi2016man}, we use the $\overrightarrow{\word{he}}-\overrightarrow{\word{she}}$ direction only to induce approximate gender labels to train \method.

-We use the same train--dev--test split of \citet{ravfogel-etal-2020-null}, but discard the gender-neutral words (i.e., we cast the problem as a binary classification).
-We end up with a training set, evaluation set and test set of sizes 7,350, 3,150 and 4,500, respectively.

-We run \cref{algorithm} for 50,000 iterations with the cross entropy loss, alternating between an update to the adversary and to the classifier after each iteration ($T=50,000, M=1$ in \cref{algorithm}).
+We use the same train--dev--test split as \citet{ravfogel-etal-2020-null}, but discard the gender-neutral words, i.e., we cast the problem as a binary classification.
+We end up with a training set, evaluation set, and test set of sizes 7,350, 3,150, and 4,500, respectively.
+We run this procedure for 50,000 iterations with the cross-entropy loss, alternating between an update to the adversary and to the classifier after each iteration.

-The inner optimization problem entailed in the Fantope projection operation is solved with the bisection method.
+The inner optimization problem described in the Fantope projection operation is solved with the bisection method \citep{arfken2011mathematical}.
 We train with a simple SGD, with a learning rate of $0.005$, chosen by experimenting with the development set.
 We use a batch size of 128.
 After each 1000 batches, we freeze the adversary, train the classifier to convergence, and record its loss.
-Finally, we return the adversary which yielded the \textit{highest} classification loss.
-In test time, we evaluate the ability to predict gender using logistic regression classifiers trained in Sklearn.
-For the dimensionality of the neutralized subspace, we experiment with the values $k=1 \dots 20$ for INLP and \method\..
-We perform 5 runs and report mean $\pm$ standard deviation.
+Finally, we return the adversary which yields the \emph{highest} classification loss.
+At test time, we evaluate the ability to predict gender using logistic regression classifiers trained in scikit-learn \citep{scikit-learn} For the dimensionality of the neutralized subspace, we experiment with the values $\targetdimension=1 \dots 20$ for INLP and \method.
+We perform 10 runs and report mean $\pm$ standard deviation.